-We will assess the Authority's progress in addressing our recommendations and in preparing for the closedown and accounts preparation.
+We will assess the Authority's progress in preparing for the closedown and accounts preparation.

 Critical accounting matters

 We will discuss the work completed to address the specific risks we identified at the planning stage.
 Wherever possible, we seek to review relevant workings and evidence and agree the accounting treatment as part of our interim work.